wes-BAN/crux-animation/README.md

 ####Notes
 - Only affects C0 property of joints.
 - Updates asynchronously by default.
 This behavior can be overridden by manually calling the `_Update(deltaTime)` method on the skeleton, but for procedurally generated animations it's recommended you use the existing callback system.
+- When using the example animations with a default humanoid rig, make sure you set the C1 property of all the joints to `CFrame.new()`.
 - The existing callback system isn't documented ;)

 ####Credits